Mortal Kombat Annihilation: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 11 out of 100, based on 12 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

+In a two out of four review, Peter Stack of San Francisco Chronicle explained that "its dazzling special effects make its combatants flip and fly, spin and soar, all the while punching and kicking each other like jackhammers, only to leave viewers utterly unmoved."
 Jason Gibner of Allmovie wrote, "Whereas the first film was a guilty schlock pleasure, this sequel is an exercise in the art of genuinely beautiful trash cinema."
 Marjorie Baumgarten of the Austin Chronicle opined that it was "nothing more than a perpetual chain of elaborately choreographed fight sequences that ... are linked together by the most flimsy and laughable of plot elements."
 Owen Gleiberman of Entertainment Weekly gave the film a "D−" rating, calling it "abysmal" and "incoherent."
 R.L.
 Shaffer of IGN wrote in 2011: "Mortal Kombat: Annihilation is a bad movie.
 No way around it.
 Over the years, however, it has evolved into a cult hit of sorts, playing as an unintentional comedy – a spoof of the early video game movies and their painfully obvious cash-in mentality."

 In separate 2012 interviews, Mortal Kombat co-creators Ed Boon and John Tobias selected Annihilation as their personal worst moments in the history of their work on the franchise.

 In an interview for Luke Owen's book, Lights, Camera, Game Over, producer Lawrence Kasanoff revealed the film was released unfinished: "I'm telling you the effects in that movie are not the final effects.
 I never anticipated that someone would take the movie and go, 'it's good enough'.
 We weren't done.
 We never finished that movie.
-But the studio said, 'we don’t care'.
+But the studio said, 'we don't care'.
 We sacrificed quality for business."